-- Adding a License
+- Activate a Server License

+- Add an Application License

-- Activating an Application License
+- Activate an Application License

-- Updating a License
+- Update an Application License

 These licenses are listed in the tables on the License Summary tab.
 There is one entry per server node in the cluster.
 All application licenses are also listed on the Applications tab.